Phone: (925) 687-9961

 WHAT TO DO BEFORE YOU RENT OUT YOUR HOUSE

 1. Prior to advertising your house as for rent or agreeing to a lease with a prospective tenant, fill out the Rental Application form and submit it to businessoffice@walnutcountry.com or drop it off through the mail slot at the Business Office located at 4498 Lawson Court.
+This form simply notifies the Association that you wish to rent your unit in the near future and are seeking approval from the Association to do so.
+You do not need to have a tenant lined up or a signed lease at this time.

 Once approved, you may begin your search for a tenant!